 4. Heat Pump Won’t Cool

-Just like a heat pump that won’t turn on, a heat pump that won’t cool can be associated to many troubles.
+Just like a heat pump that won’t turn on, a heat pump that won’t cool can be connected to many issues.
 We recommend checking for:

 - Tripped circuit breakers